Robust Control Barrier Functions under High Relative Degree and Input Constraints for Satellite Trajectories: Spacecraft Simulation and Discussion

 Lastly, define the control law

 where

-While $u^*_\textrm{rad}$ thrusts away from the asteroid, the control law $u^*_\textrm{orth}$ thrusts tangential to the asteroid, thereby making the second term of \eqref{eq:hwc_ddot} (which does not depend directly on $u$) more negative.
-The RCBF is again given by \eqref{eq:predictive_rcbf} with $h_c, u^*_\textrm{orth}$ in place of $h, u^*$, respectively, and this RCBF is denoted by $H^A_4(t,x)$.
+While $u^*_\textrm{rad}$ thrusts away from the asteroid, the control law $u^*_\textrm{orth}$ thrusts tangential to the asteroid, thereby making the second term of \eqref{eq:hwc_ddot} (which does not depend directly on $u$) more negative. {A fourth possible RCBF{, which we denote $H_4^A$,} is then} given by \eqref{eq:predictive_rcbf} with $h_c, u^*_\textrm{orth}$ in place of $h, u^*$, respectively.
 This choice of $u^*$ is motivated by orbital dynamics, and intuitively, $H^A_4(t_0,x(t_0)) \leq 0$ implies that a safe orbit can be established from $(t_0,x(t_0))$.